madetech/blog/posts/semantically_stable_test_suite.md

 Really your customer cares about two things:

-a. that they can request changes to high-level policy, and that this can be done cheaply.
+1. that they can request changes to high-level policy, and that this can be done cheaply.
-b. that the system works the way they currently have described they want it to
+2. that the system works the way they currently have described they want it to

 The best way to make it possible to cheaply change high-level policy is to ensure you have tests.
 However it becomes significantly cheaper to ship changes to high-level policy when you have a semantically stable test suite.